gbolly/dash-chat/CONTRIBUTING.md

     $ pip install dash_chat-0.0.1.tar.gz
     ```

-4. If it works, then you can publish the component to NPM and PyPI:
+4. If it works, then you can publish the component to PyPI:
     1. Publish on PyPI
         ```
         $ twine upload dist/*